jaburke166/AutoMorphalyzer/README.md

 ---

-## Contributors and citing
+## Contributors

 The contributors to this adapted codebase are:

 * Jamie Burke (Jamie.Burke@ed.ac.uk)

-The original author of this codebase is:
+The original author of the AutoMorph codebase is:

 * Yukun Zhou (yukun.zhou.19@ucl.ac.uk)

+The original author of the PVBM codebase is:

+* Jonathan Fhima (jonathanfh@campus.technion.ac.il)

+## Citing

 If you wish to use this toolkit please consider citing the original work using the following BibText, with additional comment on this being an adapted version.